lucaforelli/Time-Varying-Particle-Swarm-Optimisation-Algorithm/README.md

 Implementing Welch’s t-test, the p-value results in 0.00671687145671919000, which is less than α (0.05), meaning that there is enough evidence to reject the null hypothesis and to accept the alternate hypothesis.
-The baseline algorithm has a higher chance of producing values that are suboptimal, whereas the novel algorithm on average produces values that has less major fluctuations.
+The baseline algorithm has a higher chance of producing values that are suboptimal, whereas the novel algorithm on average produces values that has less major fluctuations.
 By adjusting the velocity dynamically, it allows the algorithm to adapt to changing characteristics of the search space and adjust the parameters of the algorithm to better suit the